-This may very well be the most requested and most talked about recipe in all my classes.
+This may very well be the most requested and most talked about recipe in all my courses.
 Why?
 Because mayonnaise is so universally used and loved--from tuna salad and egg salad to the base of many dips and dressings.
-And it’s virtually impossible to find mayo with good quality ingredients at a grocery store.
+And because until recently it’s been virtually impossible to buy mayo made with healthy oils (now you can get mayo made by Primal Kitchen, which is awesome).

-These days, almost all commercial mayonnaise uses cheap soybean oil as its main ingredient, rather than healthy oils like olive, macadamia or avocado oil.
+The reality is that virtually all commercial mayonnaise uses cheap soybean oil as its main ingredient, rather than healthy oils like olive, macadamia or avocado oil.
 Of course you might find mayo in a grocery store that claims, “Made with real olive oil” on the label.
 But don’t be fooled.
-Check the ingredients-- you’ll find olive oil alright--down the list after the soybean oil and other ingredients.
+Check the ingredients-- you’ll most likely find olive oil alright--down the list after the soybean oil and other ingredients.

 This mayo is super easy to make, easy to clean up, uses the healthy oil of your choice, is rich, creamy and tastes amazing.

 Note: I recommend using an immersion blender (blender on a stick).
 That way you can blend the mayo right into a pint size ball jar or other jar that can go right into the fridge--no bowl to clean and the attachment can go right in the dishwasher.
-If you don’t have one, you can use a hand-held beater or a wire wisk (this last option requires some elbow grease and extra hands to hold the bowl):
+If you don’t have one, you can use a hand-held beater or a blender

 1 large egg yolk